 Equitas works in Senegal with Rencontre africaine pour la défense de droits de l’Homme (RADDHO), Réseau Equitas Sénégal pour l’éducation aux droits humains (RESEDHU) and the Comité de lutte contre les violences faites aux femmes (CLVF) – and with government and civil society organizations.

-Our work in Senegal is part of Strengthening Human Rights Education Globally, funded by the Government of Canada through Global Affairs Canada (GAC).
+Our work in Senegal is part of the Advancing Equality Through Human Rights Education project, funded by the Government of Canada through Global Affairs Canada (GAC).